adourish/robodog/README.md

 ![Screenshot](screenshot.png)

+# Create an API Key

+Create an Open AI account and generate [new secret key](https://platform.openai.com/api-keys)

 # Responsive

 The UI is responsive and will work on a phone.
 You can use the GitHub pages link [Robodog](https://adourish.github.io/robodog/robodog/dist/)